Subject Course Section Course Title Course Description Instructor Files Term

 Offered on campus

-ARTS 140 001 Information and Analysis - Blueprints for Progress
+ARTS 140 002 Information and Analysis - The Study of Comics

 This course introduces students to diverse ways of finding, examining, and using data and information in the social sciences and humanities.
 In a small seminar setting, students will explore a variety of topics based on instructor expertise in order to understand quantitative and qualitative methods of data gathering and build competencies in conceptualizing, contextualizing, and comprehending methods of information analysis.
 Students will be expected to investigate, use, and assess the presentation of information in their own work and the work of others so that they can better understand the range of social, ethical, and political challenges of our world.